Email has been sent to with instructions on resetting your password.

 If a mitral valve is damaged beyond repair, mitral valve replacement surgery may be the best option for treatment.

 Our doctors recommend traditional (open heart) or minimally invasive surgery on a case-by-case basis.
 A mitral valve replacement will be performed at Dignity Health’s Mercy General Hospital by a highly trained, experienced surgeon.
 You’ll need to stay in the hospital for several days after surgery.

 During a minimally invasive procedure, your surgeon makes several small incisions in your chest to access the mitral valve.
 Using very small instruments, your surgeon removes the damaged mitral valve and replaces it with a new one.

 If you have open heart surgery, your surgeon makes a long incision in your chest by your breastbone to access the heart and replace the valve.

-After surgery, you’ll spend time in a cardiac unit and may move to a regular hospital room once you are stable.
+After surgery, you’ll spend time in a cardiovascular unit and may move to a regular hospital room once you are stable.
 Your hospital stay and recovery time will be shorter with minimally invasive surgery.